 Divide the dough in half.
 Put one half on a clean tea towel that has been dusted with flour.
 Loosely fold the towel around the dough and shape it into a disc about ¾ inch high.
 Unwrap and cut the dough into 8 triangular pieces.
 Repeat this process for the other half of the dough.

-Cook the individual triangles of dough on a preheated griddle or cast iron pan over medium heat, rotating the scones as needed so that all sides turn a beautiful golden brown.
-You'll most likely need to cook the scones in batches.
+Cook the individual triangles of dough on a preheated griddle or cast iron pan over medium heat, rotating the scones as needed so all sides turn a beautiful golden brown.
+You'll most likely need to cook them in batches.
 If you can muster the self-restraint, allow the scones to cool before eating.
-Scones are best when allowed to 'dry out'.
+Scones are best when allowed to 'dry out', according to Grandma Wilson.